fractal-analytics-platform/fractal-server/docs/internals/users.md

 # Fractal Users

-Fractal Server's _user_ model and _authentication/authorization_ systems are powered by the [FastAPI Users](https://fastapi-users.github.io/fastapi-users/latest/configuration/overview/).
+Fractal Server's user model and authentication/authorization systems are powered by the [FastAPI Users](https://fastapi-users.github.io/fastapi-users) library, and most of the components described below can be identified in the corresponding [overview](https://fastapi-users.github.io/fastapi-users/latest/configuration/overview).

 ## User Model
 <a name="user-model"></a>